selanthiraiyan/selanthiraiyan/README.md

 ### Hello 👋 –  I'm Sharma Elanthiraiyan!

-- I work at <a href="https://www.linkedin.com/company/mokriya.com">Mokriya</a> as an iOS Engineer.
+- I am working at <a href="https://www.linkedin.com/company/mokriya.com">Mokriya</a> as an iOS Engineer.
 - I contribute in Stackoverflow and I go through open source (iOS) projects and try to learn/contribute.
 - I speak Tamil and English.